About Me

 After launching the committee, I went back to working with voter registration and mobilization groups, including a startup—We Can Vote—that connected public health officials and election administrators as they responded to the COVID-19 pandemic and relatively rapid changes to election practices.
 We delivered several million dollars worth of programming, including online ads and paper voter guides distributed through health clinics.

 The pandemic also gave me an excuse to learn how to do audio production, so I launched the Close Read podcast, which ran weekly episodes for several months.
+I also volunteered as a street medic during the Black Lives Matter uprisings in Washington, DC, where I scouted ahead of marchers to clear vehicle traffic and provided basic first aid to demonstrators, including following the June 1 tear gas attack at Lafayette Square.

 Verification code for Mastodon.